By Promod Puri

 The depth and vastness of Hinduism touch every aspect of human observation and activity.
 And the consequence offers a meaningful perspective of the religion which recognizes the universal connectivity existing in nature.

 My book, Hinduism Beyond Rituals, Customs And Traditions, is not an academic research paper, nor is it an attempt to be motivational to offer teachings in the faith.
 It is delving into spiritual and philosophical knowledge comprehended and assembled since antiquity.

 Hinduism is not merely a religion or as the cliche goes: “a way of life.”
 It is a multi-disciplinary academy as well.
 Confining it to an immovable status of being religion alone is to barricade it from its inherent evolution.
-Hinduism is an ocean of knowledge and philosophies which stimulates the thought that there is more to experience beyond “the way of life.”
+Hinduism is an ocean of knowledge and philosophies that stimulates the thought that there is more to experience beyond “the way of life.”

 A two-fold approach has been made in this presentation.
 One is to expose the liberal, progressive and secular nature and constitution of Hinduism.
 And the other one is to introduce rational and empirical interpretations of philosophies and numinous concepts comprising the multi-facet structure of the faith.